Athirarenjini/SDTM-ADaM-Clinical-Trial-Programming-Analysis-CDISC-Pilot-Project-/README.md

 Source data: CDISC SDTM/ADaM Pilot Project (https://github.com/cdisc-org/sdtm-adam-pilot-project), used under CDISC's Terms of Use and not redistributed here.
 This repository contains only my own programs, derived-dataset documentation, and analysis.
-It is an independent learning project and is not affiliated with or endorsed by CDISC.
+It is a  learning project and is not affiliated with or endorsed by CDISC.